dayanacavalcante/Obesity-Estimate/README.md

 Application of predictive and descriptive methods to detect the group of people most at risk of life due to obesity, make the Linear Regression Model and determine the best classification algorithm for obesity levels.

-The data belongs to a study made to estimate obesity levels in individuals from Mexico, Peru and Colombia, based on their eating habits and physical condition.
-The data set contains 17 features and 2111 rows.
+The data belong to a study made to estimate obesity levels in individuals from Mexico, Peru and Colombia, based on their eating habits and physical condition.
+The data set has 17 features and 2111 rows.

-The data is available at the UCI Machine Learning Repository.
+The data are available at the UCI Machine Learning Repository.
 Follow the link:
 https://archive.ics.uci.edu/ml/datasets/Estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition+#

 ## **Load Data**